Joanna Weislogel, LCADC, LPC

 I use a dynamic individualized approach to therapy and tailor my work to be attuned to the unique needs of my patients to create an environment in which they feel heard.
 I work with individuals, couples, and families of all ages, races, cultures

 Advanced Practice Nurse

 “As a board-certified Advanced Nurse Practitioner, I treat psychiatric conditions using a holistic and bio-psycho-social approach.
 My goal is to restore feelings of stability and well-being and I work with each patient to develop a specialized plan of care.
 My training has offered me the ability to provide comprehensive psychiatric evaluations and medication management.

 I believe that medications assist greatly during recovery but are not all-inclusive.
 I strongly encourage counseling/ therapy in order to obtain a new perspective, learn new coping skills and process past life events.”

 Licensed Professional Counselor

 “I am a licensed professional counselor.
 I obtained my Master’s degree from Georgian Court University.
-I am also a Certified Clinical Trauma Professional, a certified DBT therapist, and have a certification in Traumatic Stress Studies.
+I am also a Certified Clinical Trauma Professional trained in EMDR, a DBT therapist, and have a certification in Traumatic Stress Studies.
 In addition to this specialized training, I am well versed in several counseling techniques, including Cognitive Behavior Therapy and Acceptance and Commitment Therapy.
 I have experience working with adults in both individual and group settings.
 My focus is trauma with an emphasis on those who have survived childhood trauma.
 Many times these traumas can lead to Depression, Anxiety, PTSD, and other mental health disorders.
 I work with the client to discover ways to lead a healthier, more productive life.
-I take a holistic approach to counseling and my calm acceptance of my clients as they are allows them to feel comfortable enough to engage fully in the counseling process.”
+I take a holistic approach to counseling and my calm acceptance of my clients as they are, allows them to feel comfortable enough to engage fully in the counseling process.”

 Kathleen G. Waldron